 NGINX came about because of a grueling test, where a server has to reach 10,000 client connections all at the same time.
-NGINX uses a non-synchronized, event-driven architecture to cope with this prodigious load.
-Its design means that it can take high loads and loads that vary wildly all in its stride, leveraging predictions for RAM usage, CPU usage, and latency to achieve greater efficiently.
+It uses a non-synchronized, event-driven architecture to cope with this prodigious load.
+And its design means that it can take high loads and loads that vary wildly all in its stride, leveraging predictions for RAM usage, CPU usage, and latency to achieve greater efficiently.

-NGINX approaches event models a little differently from Apache, in that it does not set up extra worker processes for each connection.
+NGINX approaches event models a little differently from Apache because it doesn’t set up extra worker processes for each connection.
 Usually, NGINX is best configured to run one worker process for each CPU so that it can maximise the efficiency of hardware.

-NGINX also offers numerous features which make it well-suited to varied roles, such as a reverse proxy server for the HTTP, HTTPS, SMTP, POP3, and IMAP protocols, a load balancer and an HTTP cache, a frontend proxy for Apache and other web servers, marrying the flexibility of Apache with the excellent static content handling abilities of NGINX.
+It also offers numerous features which make it well-suited to varied roles.
+Such as a reverse proxy server for the HTTP, HTTPS, SMTP, POP3, and IMAP protocols, a load balancer and an HTTP cache.
+Plus, a frontend proxy for Apache and other web servers, marrying the flexibility of Apache with the excellent static content handling abilities of NGINX.

 NGINX offers support for FastCGI and SCGI handlers to serve dynamic content scripts like PHP and Python.
 It uses the LEMP stack: a variation of LAMP using the phonetic spelling of NGINX (Linux, “En-juhn-ex,” MySQL, PHP).

 LAMP (Linux, Apache, MySQL, PHP) is a popular web stack these days, and Apache is the web server component of it.
 Although there are various other web stack components out their (e.g., NodeJS, rich clients JS frameworks, various cloud services, etc.), LAMP remains a favorite for many.